saeed51100/machine-learning/forex-prediction/classification/readme-12.txt

     6- Build, Train and Evaluate the model

 --------------------------
-Completed section: 1
+Completed part: 1
 --------------------------
-I have done the following steps:
+I have done the following part:
     1- Create df_model from df and add the 'label' column

 --------------------------
 Your task
 --------------------------
-Write the full code only for the following parts:
+Write the full code only for the following part:
     2- Chronological splitting of df_model
-    3- Scaling using only training data

 At the end of the code, print the variables required for part 4 (Create sequences).